 IFDI displays theoretical courses and holds responsibility for it.

 IFDI stores lifetime diving certifications and holds responsibility for it.

 The founder of IFDI ensures the perenity of IFDI and holds responsibility for it.

 Simply fill out the registration form.
-Then, submit a copy of your
+Then, upload

 You may invite the other diving instructors to join IFDI.
 Your word of mouth is our only mode of promotion.